krober10nd/SeismicMesh/docs/source/usrman/install.rst

 $  python setup.py develop

 .. note ::
-    If you do not have administrative rights on your system, add the flag ``--user``
+    If you do not have administrative rights on your system, add the flag ``--user`` to the second command

 Testing
 -------